escidoc/escidoc-core-admin/doc/readme.txt

           http://fedora-commons.org/confluence/display/FCR30/
               Command-Line+Utilities#Command-LineUtilities-rebuild)

-        5) check the highest id value for escidoc in the fedora 3 database, table public.pidgen.
+        5) Check the highest id value for escidoc in the fedora 3 database, table public.pidgen.
 This value should be the highest id that has been reported during the previous rebuild step.
 Sometimes, this value is less than the maximum id.
 In this case, either retry rebuilding index